Tiny Python Projects - Book Summary

 - The use of shebang at the top of the file is meant to indicate the type of program that can be used to run the code in the file.
 Most of the Programming languages - the program is written in a text file and relevant executable is used to invoke the program.
 The use of

-is a way of telling OS to find the relevant places where executables are available- The basic ideas behind creating an executable are two fold.
+#!is a hint to the type of executable to be used for running the script #!/usr/bin/env python3is a way of telling OS to use environment command to find out the location ofpython3and then use the relevant executable on the script$PATH$is a way of telling OS to find the relevant places where executables are available- The basic ideas behind creating an executable are two fold.
 First is to make sure that the OS recognizes the program as an executable.
 Second is to make sure that the executable is in a place that is mentioned in the

-asks the parser to parse any arguments to the program
+$PATH$variable parser.parse_argsasks the parser to parse any arguments to the program

 Chapter 2